 Can you tell us more about the Smallholder Credit Guarantee Scheme (SCGS)?
 To date, how much additional financing was extended by partner financial institutions?
 Can you share any numbers/data on the development impact?

 The SCGS has led to new financing in excess of USD 33 million to support smallholder farmers and small enterprises with strong linkages to smallholder farmers.
 The socio-economic impact has been extensive.
 To date the scheme has supported over 11,200 direct beneficiaries and 755,000 indirect beneficiaries through 10 partner financial institutions.
 Farmers have been able to increase acreage and production, thereby improving their household incomes.
 Additionally, the scheme has supported the financial inclusion agenda, as all beneficiaries are required to maintain bank accounts to facilitate access to the supported products.
 Furthermore, because of the scheme, financial institutions that previously shied away from agri-lending have started offering agri-loans to farmers.

 An interesting outcome of SCGS has been how it has used its concessionary liquidity component to mandate partner financial institutions to reduce interest rates to smallholder farmers, from prior interest rates of 19-30% to current interest rates ranging between 14%-19%, thereby reducing the debt burden and improving affordability for smallholder farmers.

-Finally, the SCGS also supports women smallholder farmers and enterprises, with 20% of the directly impacted beneficiaries being women.
+Finally, the SCGS also supports, with 20% of the directly impacted beneficiaries being women.